TheWheelz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directorypermissions - This creates a scripts that makes a directory and assigns a mode with the '-m' flag of permissions 13-changegroup - Changes the group owner of hellow to school 100-changeownerandgroup - Changes the owner and group owner of all the files in the directory with the wild card.
+101-symboliclinkpermissions - changes the ownership of the file with the -h flag to specify the particular file _hellow